code4stats/getcleanproject/README.md

 Project Description
 ===================

-For this project, we loaded data from both the training and test data tables used in this study, merged the files together (**har.df**) , and subsetted the data further focusing only on the 84 variables containing the mean and standard deviation (see **Codebook.md** for the full variable list).
+For this project, we used the well documented script **run_analysis.R** to load data from both the training and test data tables used in this study, merged the files together (**har.df**) , and subsetted the data further focusing only on the 84 variables containing the mean and standard deviation (see **Codebook.md** for the full variable list).
 Hadley Wickham's plyr library was used to calculate the mean of the 84 variables by subject id and activity(tidyHar.df).
 This tidy table is available as a tab delimited data file called **tidy.txt** as part of this repository.